Aspen, Colorado: History

 The city's roots are traced to the winter of 1879, when a group of miners ignored pleas by Frederick Pitkin, Governor of Colorado, to return across the Continental Divide to avoid a Ute uprising.
 The Utes were fighting to maintain possession of their land and communities.
-Originally named Ute City, the small community was renamed Aspen in 1880, and, in its peak production years of 1891 and 1892, surpassed Leadville as the United States' most productive silver-mining district.
+Originally named Ute City, the small community was renamed Aspen.
+The Aspen, Colorado, post office opened on June 7, 1880.
+Pitkin County was created on February 23, 1881, with Aspen as its first and only seat.
+The Town of Aspen was incorporated on April 1, 1881.
+In its peak production years of 1891 and 1892, Aspen surpassed Leadville as the United States' most productive silver-mining district.
 Production expanded due to the passage of the Sherman Silver Purchase Act of 1890, which doubled the government's purchase of silver.
 In 1883, the Apostolic Vicarate of Colorado's Bishop Machebeuf had the Reverend Edward Downey establish the first Catholic mission in Aspen.

 By 1893, Aspen had banks, a hospital, a police department, two theaters, an opera house, and electric lights.
 Economic collapse came with the Panic of 1893, when President Cleveland called a special session of Congress and repealed the act.
 Within weeks, many of the Aspen mines were closed and thousands of miners were put out of work.
 It was proposed that silver be recognized as legal tender and the People's Party (populists) adopted that as one of its main issues.
 Davis H. Waite, an Aspen newspaperman and agitator, was elected governor of Colorado on the Democratic ticket, but in time the movement failed.

 Eventually, after wage cuts, mining revived somewhat, but production declined and by the 1930 census only 705 residents remained.
 Remaining, however, were stocks of old commercial buildings and residences, along with excellent snow.
 Aspen's development as a ski resort began in the 1930s when investors conceived of a ski area, but the project was interrupted by World War II.
 Friedl Pfeifer, a member of the 10th Mountain Division who had trained in the area, returned to the area and linked up with industrialist Walter Paepcke and his wife Elizabeth.
 The Aspen Skiing Company was founded in 1946 and the city quickly became a well-known resort, hosting the FIS World Championships in 1950.
 Paepcke also played an important role in bringing the Goethe Bicentennial Convocation to Aspen in 1949, an event held in a newly designed tent by the architect Eero Saarinen.
 Aspen was then on the path to becoming an internationally known ski resort and cultural center, home of the Aspen Music Festival and School.
 The area would continue to grow with the development of three additional ski areas, Buttermilk (1958), Aspen Highlands (1958), and Snowmass (1967).